ravichas/ML-TC1/README.md

 ## *Cancer Site/Type classification using Convolutional Neural Network*
 *Presented by S. Ravichandran, Ph.D., BIDS, Frederick National Laboratory for Cancer Research (FNLCR)*

+This document will explain how to use genomic expression data for classifying different cancer/tumor sites/types.
+This workshop is a follow-up to the NCI-DOE Pilot1 benchmark also called TC1.
+You can read about the project here, https://github.com/ECP-CANDLE/Benchmarks/tree/master/Pilot1/TC1

 To begin:

 * Click the launch Binder button below to begin tutorial using the dynamic versions of **TC1-dataprep.ipynb** and **TC1-ConvNN.ipynb**